 Ryan has a lifelong interest in water which includes sailing and fishing, he also likes to share random facts, and play hockey.

-Eh Klay Law is our newest team member at Water’s Edge.
-He is a recent graduate from the Civil Engineering Program at Mohawk College and is working on the field crew and as a Civil Technologist at Water’s Edge.
+Eh Klay Law is a graduate from the Civil Engineering Program at Mohawk College and is working on the field crew and as a Civil Technologist at Water’s Edge.

 His current areas of expertise include Civil 3D, surveying, and data analysis.
 Eh Klay has assisted in the completion of various geomorphic surveying and channel design projects, as well as prepared CAD drawings for submission to clients, agencies and contractors.